qrspeter/KeithleyV16/README.md

 by TU Graz / Graz University of Technology

+Recommendation for Windows users: to prevent searching for absent drivers install preliminary  KickStart-1.9.8 (by Keithley Instruments).
+KickStart installs the drives.

 * KeithleyV15.py - KeithleyV15 library.
 * diode_iv.py - IV measurement I(V).
 Several samples into one file.
 * diode_it.py - I(t) at given U until break.